 That the ideas have become familiar may be regarded as a triumph for social consciousness, but does that mean the books are no longer readable?
 What happens to our tastes when our own paradigm changes?
 How do we look at books whose ideas are no longer “New!”

-When I taught high school, often young, intelligent students claimed that Terry Brooks' Sword of Shannara was the best fantasy ever written.
+During my high school teaching stint, some young, intelligent students claimed that Terry Brooks’ Sword of Shannara was the best fantasy ever written.
 Ugh!
-My initial response to that was, "Have you read Lord of the Rings?"
-Well, some of these young readers had indeed read it— and found it dull, slow, and annoyingly male-oriented.
+My initial response to that was, “Have you read Lord of the Rings?”
+Well, some of these young readers had indeed read it—and found it dull, slow, and annoyingly male-oriented.

 When I first read LOTR at age fourteen, I couldn’t put it down, not for three days.
 I rejoiced at Eowyn’s appearance, because in those days, all the good parts went to male characters.
 This is one of the things that got me writing, in fact, the idea that girls could have adventures, too.
 But anyway, I adored that trilogy at fourteen, and I reread it about every ten years, and admire it anew, all for different reasons.

 At the same time, the fact that so many young readers consistently found it dull made me do some heavy thinking.
-Some have called it cliche, but that's a given, since Tolkien's most successful superficial elements have been mined repeatedly by twenty years of fantasy writers.
-(Though at times the elves seem to be either prettified humans with Powers or obnoxious posers with a superiority complex, often with the emotional maturity of teens.)
+Some have called it cliche, but that’s a given, since Tolkien’s most successful superficial elements have been mined repeatedly by twenty years of fantasy writers.
 But dull?
 Changing tastes in pacing might account for that.

 When she was sixteen, my daughter had to read Mary Shelley’s Frankenstein.
 She ploughed her way obediently through it, but she and her classmates found it very slow going indeed.
 They thought it tedious to the point of tears, the women totally unbelievable, the frame construction at the beginning not only incomprehensible but annoying because it added wordage to be grunted through, but no point to the story.
 Of course the frame didn’t make the story seem “real” as it had to its audience nearly two hundred years ago.
 The science was peculiar, not ‘electrifying’ (yeah, I know— cheap shot!), the moral dilemmas dreary, and not fascinating and slightly scary.
 As an adult reader, I found the book a fascinating period piece; the story of how it came to be written, and what its reception was in Shelley’s society is more interesting than the story itself.
 I appreciate how subversive her ideas were at the time, because I am familiar with that period of history.